-Supervision and assessment of trainees by SoTs are necessary to ensure quality of training, progression of training, suitability to sit the Fellowship Examination, and whether training has been completed.
-Every three months during training, SoTs are required to complete an assessment report for each of their trainees.
+Supervision and assessment of trainees by SoTs is necessary to ensure quality of training, progression of training, suitability to sit the Fellowship Examination, and whether completion of training has occurred.
+Every three months during training, supervisors are required to complete an assessment report for each of their trainees.

-These assessment reports are compiled from the SoT's personal observations and integrates feedback from other supervisors (i.e., surgical consultants) who have worked with the trainee.
+These assessment reports are compiled from the SoT's personal observations and integrates feedback from other trainers and consultants who have worked with the trainee.
 The SoT and trainee must sign each report after the trainee has had the opportunity to respond to the feedback.

-Formal assessment meetings should occur between the SoT and each trainee at the beginning, midterm, and end of each six-month term.
+Formal assessment meetings should occur between the SoT and each trainee at the beginning, midterm and end of each six-month term.
 Additional meetings between the trainee and the SoT should occur as appropriate.
-Any trainee experiencing difficulty should notify their SoT as soon as possible.
+Any trainee who is experiencing difficulty should notify their SoT as soon as possible.